tweag/rules_nixpkgs/guide.md

 definitions is available in the Nixpkgs repository, which can then be used freely from Bazel.

+### Supported systems

+This guide only targets Linux at present.
+Most of it should work in a macOS environment (tracked at [#371](https://github.com/tweag/rules_nixpkgs/issues/371)): please open an issue if something doesn't work!

 ## A basic Bazel project

 Let's start with a simple example, on the Bazel "happy path": building a simple